oliviawestmacottssw/SSW.Rules.Content/rules/do-you-pursue-short-or-long-term-relationships-with-clients/rule.md

 The second and more appropriate approach would be to ask something like:

-​"Would you like to have coffee together?"
+"Would you like to have coffee together?"

 You have a greater chance that your prospective partner will say: